tejacques/es-safe-navigation/README.md

 Note the use of `foo != null` rather than `foo !== null && foo !== undefined`.

-Actually, this still isn't correct, as each of those properties may be an accessor method or even a function call, so they each need to be memoized:
+Actually, this still isn't correct, as each of those properties may be an accessor method or even a function call, so they each need to be cached:

 ```.js
 let prop = null;